Fixed and named

 4 min read · Section: Pricing · Updated 2026-05-29

-Three principles run our pricing.
-Fixed in writing.
+Two principles run our proposals.
+Clear in writing.
 Named team.
-Refundable on the unearned portion if we miss.

-Free.
-Always.
-The audit is the no-question filter for whether a Sprint makes sense.
-We refuse to charge for the 15 minutes it takes to read a funnel and write back honestly.
+The plan is the no-question filter for whether a Sprint makes sense.
+We read the workflow and write back honestly before anyone talks about a build.

 The proposal includes: